Estimated reading time: 15 minutes

 Residents here enjoy far less traffic, a whole lot less pollution, and a couple of large malls for entertainment – all still within a commute of the employment areas and industries in Mussafah and Emirati.

-Finally, The Corniche is well worth a visit, right next to the main beach in Abu Dhabi and one of the most stunning places to live in the city.
+Finally, The Corniche is well worth a visit, right next to the main beach in Abu Dhabi and one of the city’s most stunning places to live.

 There are great schools nearby, excellent hospitals, and a stunning beach.